Retrodad0001/EasyDbMigrator/README.md

 ## What is EasyDBMigrator?

 EasyDBMigrator is an open-source sql database migration framework & Tool.
-It strongly favors simplicity and easy to use for automatic CI/CD strategies.
+It strongly favors simplicity and easy to use for automatic CI/CD strategies and local integration testing scenario's.

 Migrations can be written in SQL (T-SQL).